TonyLe02/TonyLe02/README.md

 # Hello, I'm Tony Nguyen Le (23) 👋
-Software developer at TerraGIS AS / Easy Eiendom AS
+Software Developer at TerraGIS AS / Easy Eiendom AS

 Bachelors degree in IT & Information Systems from the University of Agder.